kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 type ModelGroupSpec struct {
         // Defines the use cases in the set.
         // UseCases can be in 2 priority classes, Critical and Noncritical.
-        // Priority class is implicit, and by specifying an Objective,
+        // Priority class is implicitly set to Critical by specifying an Objective.
-        // places the UseCase in the Critical priority class.
+        // Otherwise the UseCase is considered Noncritical.
         UseCases   []ModelUseCases
         // Reference to the backend pools that the use cases registers to.
         PoolRef []corev1.ObjectReference